apache/pulsar/site2/docs/sql-getting-started.md

 :::note

-Starting the Pulsar standalone cluster from scratch doesn't enable zookeeper by default.
+Starting the Pulsar standalone cluster from scratch doesn't enable ZooKeeper by default.
-However, the Pulsar SQL depends on the zookeeper.
-Therefore, we need to set `PULSAR_STANDALONE_USE_ZOOKEEPER=1` to enable the zookeeper.
+However, the Pulsar SQL depends on ZooKeeper.
+Therefore, you need to set `PULSAR_STANDALONE_USE_ZOOKEEPER=1` to enable ZooKeeper.

 :::